2Jaeheon/2Jaeheon.github.io/content/en/home/hobby.md

 headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...
-title: 취미생활
+title: Hobbies
-subtitle: '현재 즐기고있는 취미입니다.'
+subtitle: 'It's a hobby I'm currently enjoying.'

 # Position of this section on the page
 weight: 60